 Professor James D. Sodt is the university’s Charles B. Degenstein Distinguished Professor of Communications.
 He holds a Ph.D. from Syracuse University and spent a decade in strategy, marketing and product development with AT&T. He teaches corporate communications, public relations management, crisis communications, interdisciplinary seminars in technology and other subjects.
 He serves as adviser to Sterling Communications, Susquehanna’s student-run public relations firm.

 Associate Professor Catherine Hastings holds a Ph.D. from The Pennsylvania State University.
 She has experience editing a daily newspaper, and her research interests include rhetorical criticism and journalism history.
 She teaches a variety of journalism and film courses and is adviser to the student newspaper, The Crusader.
-She is also the head of the film studies minor.
+She is also the coordinator of the film studies minor.

 Associate Professor David Kaszuba holds a Ph.D. from The Pennsylvania State University.
 He teaches a variety of public relations, journalism and communications courses.
 He also is the adviser to The Lanthorn—the university yearbook—and the communications honorary, Lambda Pi Eta.
 His research interests include media history.

 Associate Professor Craig Stark holds a Ph.D. in mass communications from The Pennsylvania State University.
 He teaches courses in audio and video production and distribution, media history and criticism.
 His research interests include radio history, political economy of mass communications and emerging media technologies.
 He also provides support to WQSU-FM.